ApurbaSengupta/Text-Generation/README.md

 # Text-Generation

-An attention-based deep neural language model using biidrectional LSTMs to generate text sequences character-by-character, given a context sequence of text.
+An attention-based deep neural language model using bidrectional LSTMs to generate text sequences character-by-character, given a context sequence of text.

 Utilized few English novels for training and evaluating the model.